 Ge 41 abc.
 Undergraduate Research and Bachelor's Thesis.
-Units to be arranged.
+Units to be arranged; first, second, third terms.
 Guidance in seeking research opportunities and in formulating a research plan leading to preparation of a Bachelor's Thesis is available from the Division Undergraduate Research Counselor, Professor Epstein.
 Graded pass/fail.